Kellegram/kellegram-xyz/src/guides/safeguard_saddns.md

 As stated on the website:

-> [...] as long as you are using a vulnerable DNS service (e.g., 8.8.8.8 or 1.1.1.1).
+> [...] as long as you are using a vulnerable DNS service (e.g., [...]1.1.1.1).
 Most public resolvers have been checked to be vulnerable.
 If you are using private DNS services (i.e., those provided by your ISP or your organization), we do not have sufficient data but there is a good chance that it is vulnerable as well.

 ## Can I do something as a user?